 - Dog Cage/Crate

-A dog cage’s walls, ceiling, and floor are made of metal grilles, most often aluminum.
+A dog crate’s walls, ceiling, and floor are made of metal grilles, most often aluminum.
 They are suitable for transporting large dogs, such as German Shepherds, but will also work well for carrying medium breeds, such as Beagle or Cocker Spaniel.

 You can place the cage in the rear seat of the car or the trunk and secure it properly, e.g., with seat belts.
 In this way, it cannot move when cornering or braking, which could be dangerous not only for the dog but also for all the car passengers.